BOOKS FOR TODAY with GREATER ACCESSIBILITY for Tomorrow

 Essays by: Jack Flam, Erin Thompson

 This historical perspective coincides with the anniversary of the Harlem Renaissance, and provides a unique lens through which readers can understand the origins and evolution of racism.
+Using artworks as a primary source ensures that the voices of the artists remain unaltered while providing a direct connection to the historical narrative.

-Introduction by: Roger Holmes
+Introduction by: Bruce Weber

 To support greater access to the arts and culture, we have donated and delivered over 1,800 TABF books to underserved public libraries, schools, and correctional and rehabilitation facilities nationwide.